WidgetsBurritos/drupal-test-writing/README.md

 ## Getting Started

 1. Clone this repo locally.
+(Note: You may want to consider forking this repo instead of directly cloning if you wish to open pull requests)
     ```bash
     git clone git@github.com:WidgetsBurritos/drupal-test-writing.git
     ```